peteroupc/html3dutil/doc/H3DU.Math.md

 * [mat4transposeInPlace](#H3DU.Math.mat4transposeInPlace)<br>Transposes a 4x4 matrix in place without creating
 a new matrix.
 * [planeNorm](#H3DU.Math.planeNorm)<br>Normalizes this plane so that its normal is a <a href="tutorial-glmath.md">unit vector</a>,
-unless all the normal's components are 0.
+unless all the normal's components are 0, and returns a new plane with the result.
 * [planeNormInPlace](#H3DU.Math.planeNormInPlace)<br>Normalizes this plane so that its normal is a <a href="tutorial-glmath.md">unit vector</a>,
-unless all the normal's components are 0.
+unless all the normal's components are 0, and sets this plane to the result.
 * [quatConjugate](#H3DU.Math.quatConjugate)<br>Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's <a href="tutorial-glmath.md">axis of rotation</a>).
 * [quatFromAxisAngle](#H3DU.Math.quatFromAxisAngle)<br>Generates a quaternion from an angle and <a href="tutorial-glmath.md">axis of rotation</a>.
 * [quatFromMat4](#H3DU.Math.quatFromMat4)<br>Generates a quaternion from the rotation described in a 4x4 matrix.